 Historic Preservation Grants

 Established in 1986, the State-funded Historic Preservation Grant Program helps municipalities and non-profit organizations rehabilitate and keep in active use the buildings that make up a vital part of Vermont’s historic downtowns, villages, and rural communities, as well as its iconic landscape.

-Since inception, the program has granted almost $4 million towards the preservation of 495 historic community buildings.
+Since inception, the program has granted almost $4 million towards the preservation of over 500 historic community buildings.
 Grants have been used to revitalize buildings such as town halls, museums, theaters, libraries, recreation centers and other municipal buildings.
 If your municipality or non-profit organization owns a historic property, you may be eligible to apply for a Historic Preservation Grant to assist with the cost of repairing and maintaining your building or structure.